graninas/type-level-interfaces-in-rust/README.md

 ## Abstract

 Type-level interfaces are an approach for making extensible and modular type-level eDSLs.
+Type-level interfaces make type-level programming simple and understandable.
 This article demonstrates the approach in Rust.

 ## Table of Contents